I. Membership of the Academic Council

 3. No person elected as chair shall be eligible for election to more than two consecutive full or partial terms in that office.

-4. Each year, after the election of new members, the Executive Committee shall choose from its members a vice-chair and a faculty secretary of the Academic Council.
+4. Each year, after the election of new members, the Executive Committee shall choose from its members a vice-chair of the Academic Council.

 Amended 9/25/03, 1/24/08, 2/23/12, 10/18/12